Fundamentals of RIS-Aided Localization in the Far-Field: Introduction

-We derive the FIM for the RIS-related channel parameters and show that the FIM can be decomposed into: i) information provided by the receiver, ii) information provided by the transmitter, and iii) information provided by the RIS components.
-We show that the information provided by the RIS can be further decomposed into a correlation matrix and an information matrix representing the gains due to the RIS.
-This decomposition shows that the structure of the FIM can be significantly controlled through the RIS correlation matrix and this control allows us to investigate the impact of both nuisance parameters and anchor uncertainty on the localization performance.
+We derive the FIM for the RIS-related channel parameters and show that the FIM can be decomposed into a sum of the FIMs provided by each OFDM symbol.
+The FIM provided by each OFDM symbol can be further decomposed into: i) information provided by the receiver, ii) information provided by the transmitter, and iii) information provided by the RIS components.
+We show that the information provided by the RISs can be further decomposed into a correlation matrix and an information matrix representing the gains due to the RISs.
+First, through this decomposition, we show that the structure of the FIM can be significantly controlled through the RIS correlation matrix, and this control allows us to investigate the impact of both nuisance parameters and anchor uncertainty on localization performance.
+Second, through this decomposition, we observe that with identical RIS reflection coefficients across certain OFDM symbols, the information matrix representing the gains due to the RIS coefficients remain constant across those OFDM symbols.
+In this case of parallel RIS coefficients, the information matrix produced by the RIS coefficients during the transmission of the additional OFDM symbols does not provide any additional information.
+However, the different OFDM symbol transmissions increases the signal-to-noise-ratio (SNR).